-She lived at the Navy base during the 6 years I was doing trap/neuter/release for the feral cats there.
+Meet Tattle-no-Tail.
+She lived at the Navy base during the six years I was doing trap/neuter/return for the feral cats there.
+The video shows her checking out my new trail camera by her feeding station.

 This morning I took a soft sweater to the clinic.
 I had put it in her favourite spot a couple days ago and she loved it, stretched out on it.
 This morning she was sedated, wrapped in this sweater, and it was the first time I ever got to pet her.
 The vet gave her the needle.
 And now she won’t feel the cold anymore.
 I’m glad I was able to make her last hours easier than if she had still been living wild at the base.